Arech/nntl/README.md

 3. I guess, that's enough to build tests project.
 It should pass all tests in debug and release modes.
 To run individual test case use [--gtest_filter](https://github.com/google/googletest/blob/master/googletest/docs/V1_7_AdvancedGuide.md#running-a-subset-of-the-tests) command line option.

 ## Code Status
-I'm actively working on and with this project therefore I won't give any guarantees on API being stable.
+I'm actively working on and with this project therefore I won't issue any guarantees on any parts of API being stable.
 I'm pretty sure it may be changed from commit to commit, so keep it in mind.

-The code itself however should be fairly stable - I'll try to push only stable and well tested changes, though again - no guarantees.
-Remember to check the latest commit comments to find out if there're some instabilities possible.
+The code itself however should be fairly stable, but I won't guarantee that also.
+Please note - it's an experimental project and nowhere a near being mature, therefore you have a right to expect any kind of weirdness.
+Remember to check commits to find out if there're some instabilities expected.
+Feel free to contact me if you need assistance.

 ## Warning and Disclaimer
 The code uses very tight loops of mathematical operations that creates a huge load on CPU.
 I've encountered some hardware faults and BSODs on my overclocked system (that I thought to be very stable for a long time), until I relaxed overclocking significantly.
 So, if it'll burn your PC to the ash - you've been warned.